silver-deguz/CVML-prep/deep-learning-questions.md

-What’s your go to image classifier & object detector Skip connections and why is it useful
+## Q: What’s your go to image classifier & object detector?

-            - Some model architecture
+## Q: What are skip connections and why is it useful?
+What are some example model architectures?
+Skip connections were introduced in ResNets to allow an alternate pathway for info/gradients to propagate in a model.
+It helps to prevent loss of information in deep networks and prevents vanishing and exploding gradients.
+Skip connections fit a residual mapping, so learn delta between layers.

+## Q: What is a vanishing gradient?
+It is the phenomena that occurs in deep neural nets where the gradients reduce to 0, making it difficult to train a model.
+Certain activation functions attempt to map a large input space to a small output space [0,1] which causes small derivatives and therefore a gradient that vanishes to 0.

-        - Max pooling and why is it used
+## Q: What is max pooling and why is it used?
-        - What is relu / leaky relu
-            - Most common issue with relu
+It is a downsampling operation that allows a layer to represent a larger effective receptive field (spatial resolution).
+Essentially, it acts as a dimensionality reduction and give a compressed representation of an input.

+## Q: Difference between ReLU and Leaky ReLU.
+What's the most common issue with ReLU?
+Both are activation functions.
+In ReLU, negative inputs are squashed to 0 and positive inputs get mapped to the same output.
+Leaky ReLU is an improved version of ReLU that helps in sparse gradients.
+The most common issue with ReLU is that it can cause weights to not update and cause gradients to forever be 0 at node i.e. ReLU causes dead nodes (dying ReLU) that never activate.

-        - How does dropout work in training and inference
+## Q: How does dropout work in training and inference?
+During training, dropout will drop a certain percentage of nodes (randomly) from activating.

-        - L1 vs L2 regularization
+## Q: L1 vs L2 regularization
+Regularizatin helps prevent a model from overfitting to the training set, which causes the network to fail to generalize to new data.

+## Q: What are some ways to prevent overfitting?
+- regularization
+- data augmentation
+- dropout

+## Notes
+- CNNs allow for spatial invariance i.e. an object can be shifted and translated in an image and it will still represent the object.
+This allows for a model to not attach an object to a certain location in an image.
+Also allows for fewer parameters and weight sharing.
+-